"Bonkers insane brilliant"

 -Developing a system for Micro-rhythmic composition using a program he wrote in SuperCollider and Ableton Live, which has led so far to collaborations with artists such as Elliot Cole and Michael Caterisano.

 -Inventing the Snaxophone, a feedback-based instrument built from a Pringles can, with which he frequently butchers Bach cello suites and improvises.

 -Being selected to participate in the first-ever National Youth Orchestra of the United States of America in 2013, which performed at the Lincoln Center, the Moscow Conservatory, the Mariinsky Theater, and the BBC Proms, under the baton of Valery Gergiev and with soloist Joshua Bell.

--Co-founding the Glassbox Collective, which presented its premiere program, Music at the Close, at Carnegie Hall in November 2019, for which Karl was an improvising performer, composer, and music director.
+-Presenting Music at the Close at Carnegie Hall in November 2019, for which Karl was an improvising performer, composer, and music director.
 Music at the Close was a deconstructed re-interpretation of Shakespeare’s Richard II, featuring directors from the Lincoln Center Theater Directors’ Lab, 35 performers, 10 composers, six actors, and an improvising band.